jandremarais/PotholeDetection/README.md

 git clone https://github.com/jandremarais/PotholeDetection.git
 ```

-Since the data is too big to save in a Github repo, you need to download it from [this](https://drive.google.com/open?id=0B1IZ6xxwxyvTcWNOWHAxeVgyTlU%C2%A0) Google Drive link.
+Since the data is too big to save in a Github repo, you need to download it from [this](https://drive.google.com/drive/folders/0B1IZ6xxwxyvTWk51VlVfNFlKNHc) Google Drive link.
 If using a cloud server, you can download the data with this command (thanks to [this](https://stackoverflow.com/a/39225039/6785054) SO answer)

 ```
-python gddown.py 'file_id' 'file_destination'
+python gddown.py 0B1IZ6xxwxyvTdkV0dm9hWm9pX0k train.zip
 ```
 and then extract files with `jar -xf train.zip`.
+You can do the same for the test files, `python gddown.py 0B1IZ6xxwxyvTSEQzaVVkYXNKdzQ test.zip`

 Note the directory structure: